 As hard as it might be to imagine sometimes, there is life after MIT, as shown by the ~144,000 MIT alumni living around the world.
 Here are some of the things they do next.

 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
-During 2020–2021, there were more than 700 unique company engagements via virtual career fairs, virtual recruiting, virtual information sessions, and formal partnerships with individual companies.
-Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.
+In the 2021–2022 academic year, students interacted with companies through virtual career fairs, virtual recruiting, virtual information sessions and programs, and formal partnerships with individual companies.
+Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 360 companies and 4,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
 According to a survey of graduating students:

 - 26% found jobs through a career fair.